Anecdotes and ideas

 If you're working on a problem in science, engineering, or medicine then NASA has already thought about it.
 NASA's work touches every part of STEM and fortunately for you they write about most of it on their technical report server (NTRS).
 No one should start a project without first checking there!
 And as a second shot - the Defense Technical Information Center (DTIC).

+h/t to Eric Gilliam for pitching the term "a new model for DeepTech VC" in his work on the MIT Technology Plan - the US version of this story.
 Cambridge Consultants has spun out twenty-seven startups and four unicorns - a track record better than any UK venture capitalist or university.
 If CC were in the Silicon Valley, we would all know how they achieved this, I want to tell this story better and bring more information about their heyday to the startup community.
-David Connell’s piece “Exploding the Myths of UK Innovation Policy” is a great reference text for this.
+David Connell's piece "Exploding the Myths of UK Innovation Policy" is a great reference text for this.

 Devolved authority thinktank